netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/TLS/ TLS_authentication.md

         kubectl create secret generic example-test-ca --from-file=tls.crt=cacerts.pem -n netscaler

     **Note:** You must specify 'tls.crt=' while creating a secret.
-This file is used by Citrix ingress controller while parsing a CA secret.
+This file is used by Netscaler ingress controller while parsing a CA secret.

 1. Create and apply the Ingress configuration.